Top 10 Best Cities in the United States

 4 Seattle, Washington Seattle is a seaport city on the west coast of the United States.
 It is the seat of King County, Washington.

 Seattle is definitely one of the best cities in America.
-Crime rates exist but are low compared to other cities like New York, Los Angeles, and even San Francisco.
+Crime rates exist but are low compared to other cities like New York, Los Angeles, and San Francisco.
 The people here are very polite.
-Also, if you are in tech, this is the perfect city to live in.
+Additionally, if you are in tech, this is the perfect city to live in.
 Major companies and industries like Boeing, Microsoft, and Amazon originated here.
-Sports are awesome, except for the Mariners choking and the absence of an NBA team.
-The worst thing here is probably the homeless camps, which are Mayor Ed Murray's fault.

 5 Boston, Massachusetts Boston is Massachusetts’ capital and largest city.
 Founded in 1630, it’s one of the oldest cities in the U.S.

-I was born and raised in Boston, and it is such a unique city.
-One of the most historic cities in America, it is also a leader in education and medical research.
 As far as entertainment goes, it has one of the best fan bases for sports in the country and a great comedy scene as well.
 Although Boston may be smaller than cities like New York, Los Angeles, and Chicago, that adds to its appeal and charm.

 6 San Francisco, California San Francisco, officially the City and County of San Francisco, is the cultural, commercial, and financial center of Northern California.

-3. It's cool, but not very charming.
+3. It's cool but not very charming.

 I love San Francisco because I'm only two hours north of it.
 It has a great diversity of people and culture.
 The food is awesome.
 Being a semi-local, I'm not a huge fan of the touristy areas like Fisherman's Wharf/Pier 39 or the entire area on the Embarcadero.
 However, I do really like Alcatraz and Boudin sourdough.
 Seeing the Golden Gate is cool, but after a while, it just becomes another thing to look at.